 Hi everyone and happy September!
-It’s currently Labor Day weekend and I spent today exploring my home city, Boston!
+It’s currently Labor Day weekend and I spent today exploring my home city, Boston, with my dad!
 I’ve lived outside of Boston my entire life and have walked along the famous red bricks aka the Freedom Trail, countless times, but have never actually walked the entire trail start to finish.
 Today I was determined to do that.
 Whether you’re a Boston local or not, I recommend everyone walks the Freedom Trail at least once!
 If you do decide to walk the Freedom Trail, here’s everything you need to know from a local!

 Before You Begin…